flaming8/CrocNTell/README.md

 ### 🌟Key Features

-🗺️ **Heat Maps**
+🗺️ **Croc Maps**

-Explore dynamic heat maps showing real-time and historical crocodile sightings across the Northern Territory.
+Explore dynamic croc maps showing real-time and historical crocodile sightings across the Northern Territory.
 Our app predicts potential hotspots based on weather patterns and user reports, giving you the power to see where crocodile activity is most likely.
 You can even filter data by source, such as government reports or community sightings, making it easy to stay informed with trusted updates.

 📸 **Report Sighting – Contribute Without Hassle**